-Cabin rosters are printed before camp.
+Cabin, family group, and animal group rosters are printed before camp.
 They will be distributed to chaperones at check-in.
 An updated cabin roster can be printed if there are changes.
-After check-in, three separate rosters are generated: 1) An alphabetical attendance roster, 2) Animal Group rosters, and 3) Family Group rosters.
-These rosters are made available to the Lead Agent and the counselors.
+The lead agent, lead counselor, center administrative associate and center director will have copies of all rosters and also an alphabetical list of people in attendance that week.